archetype-themes/plugin-theme-component/docs/Snippet-Components.md

 #### Process for the files

 - The files will be optimized through SVGO
     - Options for SVGO optimization can be set using an `svgo.config.js` file at the root of your Collection repository.
         - See the SVGO [Configuration](https://github.com/svg/svgo#configuration) documentation for available options.
 - The HTML `<svg>` tag will be added the following attributes:
     - `"aria-hidden"="true"`
     - `"focusable"="false"`
     - `"role"="presentation"`
 - Their HTML `<svg>` tag will be added the following classes:
     - The `icon` CSS class.
     - The `[filename]` CSS class.
 I.e.: `"class"="star-svg"`
     - The `icon--wide` CSS class **if** the Width to Height ratio being above 1.5.
     - The `icon--full-color` CSS class ** if** the svg file name contains `-full-color`.

 ---

 ### The Styles Folder

-Start writing your section's styles in a main.css file.
+Start writing your component's styles in a main.css file.
 Include additional sheets from there and our CLI takes care of the rest.

 #### Shared Common Styles Library